piecioshka/test-what-happened-with-css-when-more-than-one-containers-have-the-same-id-attribute/README.md

 # test-what-happened-with-css-when-more-than-one-containers-have-the-same-id-attribute

-> :ledger: Test of CSS behaviour with two containers with the same ID attribute.
+📒 Test of CSS behaviour with two containers with the same ID attribute.

 ## Screenshot of demo